Cultural Ambivalence and the Aura of Newfoundland

 Interdisciplinary PhD project at Memorial University of Newfoundland, in progress

 Based on a deeply interdisciplinary approach, the project develops cultural ambivalence as a distinct and potentially creative analytical device and applies it to Newfoundland as a most rewarding object of study.
 Ambivalence is here conceived as the simultaneous relevance of two opposing concepts or values, and culture is understood as a particular way of life of a people, period, or group.
-The objective is to enrich and revalue the perception of Newfoundland from inside as well as from outside the province.
-This will be achieved by reinterpreting a number of alleged cultural, social, and economic fissures, tensions, or inconsistencies as belonging to a coherent network of instances of cultural ambivalence that radiates a site-specific aura in the Benjaminian sense.
+The project's objective is two-fold.
+First, it aims to establish cultural ambivalence as a potent research lens applicable to diverse locales and phenomena; second it seeks to enrich and revalue the perception of Newfoundland from inside as well as from outside the province.
+The latter will be achieved by reinterpreting a number of alleged cultural, social, and economic fissures, tensions, or inconsistencies as belonging to a coherent network of instances of cultural ambivalence that radiates a site-specific aura in the Benjaminian sense.